lborocs/team-projects-part-2-team-013/README.md

 6. In the extension settings give the directory of your php folder and php.ini to PHP Server
 7. Run `invalidation_service.exe`
 8. Open any .html file with PHP Server

     *Make sure there is NOT a trailing slash in URLs because php server doesn't handle this well.*

-URLs should look like this: `localhost:3000/web/index.html`
+    *URLs should look like this:* `localhost:3000/web/index.html`

+The site should now function like normal on your local machine.